influxdata/docs-v2/content/v2.0/security/use-vault.md

 [Vault](https://www.vaultproject.io/) secures, stores, and tightly controls access to tokens, passwords, certificates, and other sensitive secrets.
-InfluxDB provides a built-in Vault integration that lets you store sensitive secrets in Vault.
+Store sensitive secrets in Vault using the InfluxDB built-in Vault integration.

 {{% note %}}
 When not using Vault, secrets are Base64-encoded and stored in the InfluxDB embedded key value store,